starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Library functions are imported at the top of the file, below the ``%builtins`` directive if it is used.
 The statement consists of the module name and the functions to ``import`` from it.
 Multiple functions from the same library can be separated by commas.
 Functions from different libraries are imported on different lines.
-Cairo searches for each library in a default directory path and in any additional paths specified at compile time.
+Cairo searches each module in a default directory path and in any additional paths specified at compile time.
 See :ref:`import_search_path` for more information.

 .. tested-code:: cairo syntax_library_imports